-Spalding University’s low-residency MFA in Writing program is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools. to award the Master of Fine Arts in Writing.
-Spalding University’s Master of Fine Arts in Writing is a member of the Association of Writers and Writing Programs, the Society of Children’s Book Writers and Illustrators (SCBWI), and the Playwrights’ Center.
+Spalding University’s low-residency MFA in Writing program is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
+Spalding University’s low-residency MFA in Writing program is a member of the Association of Writers and Writing Programs, the Society of Children’s Book Writers and Illustrators (SCBWI), and the Playwrights’ Center.

 851 South Fourth Street